Research & Development Society

 • Learn how to perform an effective industry presentation in front of corporate decision-makers during site visits.

-If You’re A PhD Seeking An Industry Position, See If You Answer YES To These Questions…
+If You’re Seeking An R&D Position, See If You Answer YES To These Questions…

-Do you want a high-quality industry position, but want to stay involved with innovative research – either at the bench or away from it?
+Do you want a high-quality research position, but want to stay involved with innovative research – either at the bench or away from it?

-Do you struggle translating your PhD into industry-relevant results beyond publications?
+Do you struggle translating your value into industry-relevant results beyond publications?

-Have you found it challenging to get noticed by employers because there are so many PhDs and postdocs trying to get into industry now?
+Have you found it challenging to get noticed by employers because there are so many people trying to leave academia for R&D now?

 Do you have little information on what an R&D position would entail, making you wonder if you’re prepared for an interview…much less a new role?

-Are you wondering how the skills you developed in academia translate into the skills you need to break into an R&D position?
+Are you wondering how the skills you already have that you developed in academia translate into the skills you need to break into an R&D position?

 PhDs Working In Industry Are Drivers Of Innovation